Preparing for SST

 What does SST cost?

-Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that your financial aid package only covers eight semesters.
-In this case, you have two choices:
+Summer SST, leaving in May: Tuition and room and board costs are still the same as for a semester on campus, but keep in mind that most financial aid only covers eight semesters.
+In this case, you have several choices:

 - Count SST as one of your eight semesters and take a fall or spring semester off if you can complete your required courses this way.

-- Pay the full summer SST base rate.
-For full-time students in 2021-22, that amount is $18,790.
+- Pay the full summer SST base rate listed with tuition costs.
 If you are not a full-time student, meet with the Financial Aid Office to clarify what is expected.

 Commuter Students: The total cost for SST includes tuition, room and board.
-Commuter students will need to pay the room and board costs for their SST semester.
-Check with the Financial Aid Office to learn the amount.
+Students who normally commute will need to pay the room and board costs for their SST semester or travel course.

-Immunizations: Students are expected to pay for the shots or medications required for each country.
-Costs vary from around $100 to $600 depending on location.
+Immunizations: Students are expected to pay for the shots or medications required by other countries.
+Costs vary from around $100 to nearly $1000 depending on location.
 Your insurance may cover all or part of these costs.
 Check with Goshen Family Physicians and your insurance company for pricing if this is a concern.
 Immunization lists and costs available from the Global Engagement Office upon request.

-Physical Exam: All SSTers must meet with the campus physician and cover the cost of this visit.
+Physical Exam: SSTers spending a semester abroad must meet with the campus physician and cover the cost of this visit.
 Again, your insurance may cover this.

 Choose your unit

 You will want to consider at least three factors before making a choice: location, timing and theme.
 Check the semesters and course by course offerings and consult with your advisor about when the courses required for your major will run.
-Also read about the SST programs in each of our countries, as each lends itself to different themes.
+Also read about the SST units and courses.
 Some may fit your major or interests better than others.